 On May 22, CMS announced \$4.9 billion in funding for skilled nursing facilities (SNF) from the fund, to be distributed in a per-facility lump sum basis plus a per-bed allocation.
 It also announced that provider relief funding for IHS would be \$500 million rather than the previously announced \$400 million.
-In addition, the "targeted allocation" for hotspot hospitals ultimately totaled \$12 billion.
+CMS said in its April 22 announcement that it would be looking to designate funding for Medicaid-focused providers, such as Certified Community Behavioral Health Clinics, and other provider types that may have particular unaddressed need due to the crisis.
+However, those needs are still unaddressed.